Creation date : 15/12/2021

 As soon as your professional and financial situation allows, buying your own home is an essential step towards preparing for your retirement.
 By buying in your thirties, the property is likely to be paid off by the time you retire, freeing you from financial worries and providing a good foundation for your retirement.

-Alternatively, if you still have some money left over, rather than keeping that cash in a savings account with a very low (or even zero!) interest rate, preparing for your retirement while taking advantage of tax benefits is a great idea.
+Finally, if you still have some money available, rather than keeping it in a savings account with a very low interest rate, you can start preparing for your retirement now while enjoying a tax deduction.

 How to save for retirement at 40?